Technical-User-Git/public-assets/ora/ora-client32-only-setup.md

 2C396644D7B029967F74B95DA5094493
 ```

-THE hashes should be equal!
+The hashes should be equal!

 **[+] Step 3**: Unzip the source file